jenkinsci/pipeline-plugin/TUTORIAL.md

 * Flyweight executors are always available.

 When you run a `node` step:
-* A regular heavyweight executor is allocated on a node (usually a slave) matching the label expression, as soon as one is available.
+* A regular heavyweight executor is allocated on a node (usually an agent) matching the label expression, as soon as one is available.
 This executor represents the real work being done on the node.

 * If you start a second build of the Pipeline while the first is still paused with the one available executor, you will see both Pipeline builds running on master.
-But only the first will have grabbed the one available executor on the slave; the other **part of jobname #11** will be shown in **Build Queue (1)**.
+But only the first will have grabbed the one available executor on the agent; the other **part of jobname #11** will be shown in **Build Queue (1)**.
 (shortly after, the console log for the second build will note that it is still waiting for an available executor).

 To finish up, click the ▾ beside either executor entry for any running Pipeline and select **Paused for Input**, then click **Proceed**